NicoJanE/X11-GUI-Dev-Template-Stack/README.md

 # What
 This is a Docker Linux (Ubuntu 24.04) template container with GUI output to an X11 server on a Windows host.
 The container is **designed** for use on a Windows Docker Desktop host, enabling the **development** of **GUI applications** within a **Docker container**.
-Note that, the container can be used to run any other Linux GUI applications in a container.
+Note that the container can also be used to run any other Linux GUI applications in a container.

-For the rest of the documentation, visit the [main documentation page](https://nicojane.github.io/APP-X11-Forward-Development-Template-Stack/).
-Other DTS containers can be found [here.](https://nicojane.github.io/Docker-Template-Stacks-Home/)
+For more information, visit the [main documentation page](https://nicojane.github.io/APP-X11-Forward-Development-Template-Stack/).
+You can find other Docker Template Stack (DTS) containers  [here.](https://nicojane.github.io/Docker-Template-Stacks-Home/)

 <sub> &nbsp;&nbsp;&nbsp;&nbsp; *Is this a local repository project?
-Then use this local link [main page](./index) file. <sub>
+If so, use this local link to access the [main page](./index) file. <sub>
 <br><br>